 This post may contain affiliate links for which I earn a small commission at no extra cost to you.
 For more info, check out my Disclosure Policy.
 Thank you for your support!

-If you’re looking for a roast potato alternative, these crispy, golden Parmentier Potatoes are the perfect match.
-A cross between a chip and a roastie, these little potato cubes are crisp on the outside and fluffy on the inside.
-Plus they’re gluten free and vegan!
+If you’re looking for a roast potato alternative, these golden Parmentier Potatoes are the perfect match.
+A cross between a chip and a roast potato, these crispy potatoes are crunchy on the outside and fluffy on the inside – and only need 5 ingredients!

 If you’ve never tried Parmentier Potatoes before then stop everything you’re doing because your world is about to be ROCKED.

-These little golden cubes of crispy potato heaven are first parboiled and then roasted in oil, garlic and rosemary to create an absolutely epic gluten free side dish.
+These little golden cubes of crispy potato heaven are first parboiled and then roasted in oil, garlic and rosemary to create an absolutely epic gluten free, vegan side dish.

 They are gluten free, dairy free, and completely adaptable to any meal.
 Enjoy them as an alternative to roast potatoes or chips with meat, fish or main of your choice.